csmertx/GhemxDS/README.md

 # GhemxDS

-A simple Qt-based timer app with system tray integration and desktop notifications.
+Simple Qt-based timer app with system tray integration and desktop notifications.

 ## Features
 - Start, stop, and reset the timer.